Takatū logo

 • Auckland Central

 We only deliver to these two regions.
-If you live outside of these regions and would like to join Te Ahu o te Reo Māori, visit www.kauwhatareo.govt.nz
+If you live outside of these regions and would like to join Te Ahu o te Reo Māori, contact the Ministry of Education.

 Levels

-In 2023, we are delivering programmes to cater to SEVEN levels of te reo competency that align with the seven levels of the Ministry of Education’s Te Ahu o te Reo Māori curriculum:
+In 2024, Takatū will continue to deliver programmes to cater to SEVEN levels of te reo competency that align with the seven levels of the Ministry of Education’s Te Ahu o te Reo Māori curriculum.

-This course is designed as an introduction to Māori language and local dialect, for absolute beginners with no previous Māori language learning experience.
-There is a strong focus on the fundamentals of accurate pronunciation, and establishing a foundation of simple Māori language to be used in the classroom.
+This course is designed as an introduction to Māori language for absolute beginners with no previous Māori language learning experience.
+There is a strong focus on pronunciation, and establishing a foundation of basic Māori language and vocabulary for educational settings, including greetings, farewells, introductions, counting and instructions.

 Programme delivery

-Our 24-week programmes start in March 2023.
-You will engage in 120 hours of learning, made up of face-to-face and online workshops and tutorials and web-based directed-learning modules and self-directed learning.
+Our new intake in 2024 is a 25-week programme, beginning with an Online Programme Introduction Session.
+You will engage in 120 hours of learning, made up of face-to-face and online workshops and tutorials; web-based directed-learning modules and self-directed learning.
 You will also have access to a further 50 hours of online content as self-directed learning, to consolidate what you have learnt.

 Te Whanganui a Tara